Zei33/balatro-safety/README.md

 ![Hex and Ankh booster pack warning](https://i.imgur.com/VXA2Rsh.png)

 ## Installation
-This mod requires Balamod v1.2.3 or higher.
+This mod requires Balamod v1.0.5 (gui v1.2.3) or higher.
 Find [balamod releases here](https://github.com/balamod/balamod-gui).
 Once installed, you can access the mod marketplace in-game and add it there.

 ## Current features
 The program will present a confirmation box upon the usage of these spectral cards.
 Clicking cancel will give you the opportunity to pick another.